MarcosMorandi/MarcosMorandi/README.md

 ### Hi there 👋
 I'm Marcos Morandi.<br>
 Good to see you here.<br>
-Feel free to contact me by email or LinkedIn.<br>
+Feel free to contact me by LinkedIn.<br>

 "Stay hungry.
 Stay foolish."